tylergibbs2/async2rewrite/README.md

 ### Command Line

+When converting files via the command line, async2rewrite will create a new Python file with the specified suffix.
+If no suffix is specified, the default suffix is used.

-For a file path, a path to a directory may be passed.
+For file paths, a path to a directory may also be passed.
 The library will locate all Python files recursively inside of the passed directory.

 #### Single File